Palakis/esphome-native-hdmi-cec/README.md

 - Native CEC 1.3a implementation
     - Implemented from scratch specifically for this component.
 No third-party CEC library used.
     - Meant to be as simple, lightweight and easy-to-understand as possible
-- Receive CEC commands
     - Interrupts-based receiver (no polling at all).
 Handles low-level byte acknowledgements
+- Receive CEC commands
     - Handle incoming messages with `on_message` triggers
       - Each trigger specified in `on_message` supports filtering based on source, destination, opcode and/or message contents
-- Send CEC commands
-    - Built-in `hdmi_cec.send` action
-- Built-in handlers for some system commands :
+    - Built-in handlers for some of the system commands defined in the spec :
       - _"Get CEC Version"_
       - _"Give Device Power Status"_
       - _"Give OSD Name"_
+- Send CEC commands
+    - Built-in `hdmi_cec.send` action

 ### To-do list

 - Handle Physical Address Queries and Discovery
+- Ability to override built-in command handlers

 ## Installation